Sheep-y/trpg-dnd-4e-db/README.md

 5. In the downloader, fill in DDI username and password, then click "Download".
    1. Download can be stopped and resumed any time.
    2. See [in-app help](http://htmlpreview.github.io/?https://github.com/Sheep-y/trpg-dnd-4e-db/blob/development/res/downloader_about.html) for steps and troubleshoots.
-6. Once all data is downloaded, you can export the data to an HTML file, which can be opened in browsers .
+6. Once all data is downloaded, you can export the data to an HTML file, which can be opened in browsers.

+### Compatibility ###

+The downloader is tested with Sun Java version 8 update 121. <br/>
+If you use [OpenJDK](http://openjdk.java.net/), make sure you have [OpenJFX](http://openjdk.java.net/projects/openjfx/).

+The viewer is tested on Chrome 56, Edge 14, Firefox 52, IE 11, Android Chrome 56, and Android Firefox 52. <br/>
+Mac and iOS cannot be supported.
+Walled garden is walled.

 ### New data columns ###